25 Thanksgiving Games For Bored Kids & Active Adults

 Thanksgiving charades is a themed take on classic charades.

-In a bowl, place folded strips of paper with Thanksgiving-centric words and phrases for contestants to pull from.
+Place folded paper strips with Thanksgiving-centric words and phrases in a bowl for contestants to pull from.

 Divide your relatives into two teams.